MongoDB Provider

 var db = mongoClient.GetDatabase( "sample" );

-var collection = db.GetCollection<BsonDocument>( "users" );
+var users = db.GetCollection<BsonDocument>( "users" );

-await collection.InsertOneAsync( new BsonDocument
+await users.InsertOneAsync( new BsonDocument

 {